Azure/azure-postgresql/samples/query-store/regressed-queries/README.md

 * Is autovacuum catching up properly to clean your bloat?
 There are a number of settings that controls how and when a worker starts and stops working on reclaiming dead tuples on pages.
 Having excessive bloat might impact what can be fit into memory and reduce your workload's effectiveness.
 * Are you hitting cache while querying your tables?
 If your queries are increasingly reading from disk, there sure is a missed opportunity for you to optimize performance.
 * Do you have proper indices?
 Perhaps a deployment caused an index to unintentionally drop or maybe application users are interested in your tables with a brand new perspective.
 Make sure to use [Intelligent Performance Index Advisor](https://docs.microsoft.com/en-us/azure/postgresql/concepts-performance-recommendations) to see if there are indices you can benefit from.
-* Has your datasize drastically changed?
+* Has your data size or number of records drastically changed?
 Perhaps your baseline expectations should adjust to your new data size.
 Nonetheless, it's great to keep track of this.
-* Has your locks been at steady state or has there been any changes?
+* Have the locks been at steady state or has there been any changes?
 Are there any significant differences?
-Locate the root cause for to get that performance win!
+Locate the root cause to get that performance win!
 * What's the network latency?
 Have you run a 'select 1' to see what the network latency is?
-Perhapse it's not your database engine that is the issue?
+Perhapse it's not your database engine that is the issue.
 * Could you be running this query elsewhere?
 Is this a read-only query?
 May be you should route this query to a replica to improve overall workload performance.

-Well, there are quite a number of a follow-up questions that are not limited to above.
-This is only one of the first steps in your detective work.
+Well, there are quite a number of follow-up questions that can lead you to your next step.
+This is only one of the first possible steps in your detective work.
 Good luck and let us know how you improved this notebook!